 ADMN 100 comprises the following ten lessons.

-- Lesson 1: Review and Applications of Arithmetic and Statistics
+- Lesson 1: Review of Arithmetic

-- Lesson 2: Review and Applications of Algebra
+- Lesson 2: Review of Basic Algebra

 - Lesson 3: Ratio, Proportion, and Percent